 For leased vehicles, if you use the standard mileage rates, you are required to use the standard rates throughout the total life of the lease.
 You cannot switch to actual expenses in future lease years.

-> You can also claim deduction on the use of your personal car for medical or moving purposes, as well as for charitable purposes.
-For medical and moving expenses, the 2016 rate is down to 19 cents from last year's 23 cents.
-Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2016.
+You can also claim a deduction on the use of your personal car for medical or moving purposes, as well as for charitable purposes.
+For medical and moving expenses, the 2017 rate is down to 17 cents from 2016's 19 cents.
+Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2017.

-> If the use of your personal vehicle qualifies under one of these categories, explore your deductible options.
+If the use of your personal vehicle qualifies under one of these categories, explore your deductible options.
 There is no reason not to take any deduction to which you are entitled.
 However, make sure you keep meticulous records on any reimbursements that you decide to take.

 To balance out the loss of many itemized deductions, the TCJA raised the standard deduction to $12,000 for single filers and $24,000 for married filing jointly.
 This may well make itemizing less worthwhile for many filers going forward.